fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 <script type="text/JavaScript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>
 ```

-> Note: Including the `fusioncharts.theme.fusion.js` file will not apply the theme.
+> Including the `fusioncharts.theme.fusion.js` file will not apply the theme.
 To apply the theme you have to set the value of `theme` attribute to the respective name of the theme.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').

 ## Install FusionCharts via **npm**